 The next two hours were filled with horrendous pain every minute.
-I begged and pleaded for our baby to just be out of me.
+This baby needed to just get out of me!
 I begged for them to break my water.
-I begged for help!
+For a sort of help!
 I begged for them to let me push.

 Let’s be honest natural childbirth is not for the faint of heart!

 I sat at a 9 ½ for 25 minutes and nothing helped to get past that.
 The doctor finally arrived and I begged her to just break my water.
 She finally agreed.

 I was elated that my water would finally be broken for the instant release of pressure and pain.
 She got ready and did it….and nothing happened… no gushing water, no relief of pain… nothing…